PeterC66/m4ops/NotesStandardsPractices.md

   - Merge branch XXX
   - Delete branch XXX
 - Every now and then publish changes (to origin - which is peterC66/m4ops)
+- to remove them from tracking: put in .gitignore AND git rm filename --cached

 ### Eslint for proofing code